 ANNOUNCEMENT: Please note that our publisher, Love and Logic, has stopped listing their products on Amazon.
 Contact Love and Logic directly for purchases at 800-338-4065 or www.loveandlogic.com.
+Our products are shown on the Resources tab of this website.
 Thank you.

 Parenting is joyful, frustrating, rewarding and exhausting.
 Parenting a child with special needs gives you a double dose of it all.

 You face challenges most parents never dream of.
 You juggle doctors, therapists, hospitals, insurance companies, pharmacies and the list goes on.
 Then there are the emotional and behavioral issues you deal with.
 How do you handle a child who forgets to take critical medications or fights medical treatments?
 What do you say when a sibling asks, "Will my brother or sister ever get better?"

 We can help.
 Take a few minutes to browse around our website.
 There are lots of resources here for you including many that are free.

 Special parenting skills are needed to raise kids

 Whether your child has ADD, allergies, asthma, cystic fibrosis, diabetes, Down syndrome, developmental delays, an eating disorder, hemophilia or any other special need, you'll find essential parenting skills to help your child cope well with challenges, comply with medical requirements and live a hope-filled life.